Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Simulation Results and Detector Design Optimization

 Similar to Eq.~(\ref{position_fitting}) for position reconstruction, $x_i$ and $y_i$ denote the central coordinates of each module, $w_i$ represents the same logarithmic weight factor, and the $x_{\mathrm{re}}$ and $y_{\mathrm{re}}$ correspond to the reconstructed positions of the cluster.

 Both the $E/p$ and dispersion ($D$) requirements are applied to achieve high electron efficiency while ensuring effective pion rejection.
 The right panel of Fig.~\ref{fig:pid} shows the distribution of dispersion $D$ versus the $E/p$ ratio for electrons and pions in the Shashlik array.
+The observed structures in $D$ reflect the distinct shower distributions: $D = 0$ corresponds to localized MIP-like pion events in a single module; $D \approx 2$ corresponds to energy sharing between two adjacent modules along a single transverse axis; and $D \approx 2.83$ ($\approx \sqrt{8}$) indicates the four-cell sharing pattern.
 A circular requirement is employed to optimize hadron rejection, effectively suppressing pion contamination while maintaining high electron detection efficiency.
 After applying the combined $E/p$ and $D$ requirements, the performance reaches a pion rejection factor of about 100:1 with an electron efficiency exceeding 99\%, as summarized in Table~\ref{PID_result}.

-In our e/$\pi$ PID study, an equal number of electrons and pions with a momentum of 2~GeV/$c$ are simulated.
-In realistic experimental conditions, however, the $\pi$/e ratio can be much larger, potentially reaching values as high as $10^{4}$.
-This highlights the stringent requirements for PID performance.
-A promising strategy to further enhance e/$\pi$ discrimination, particularly at low momentum, is to combine the calorimeter energy-deposit information with complementary measurements from other PID detectors, such as Cherenkov and Time-of-Flight (TOF) detectors.
+The Fig.\ref{fig:pid_P} shows the pion rejection and electron efficiency of the pCsI and Shashlik arrays at different momenta.
+To better approximate realistic experimental conditions, the $\pi/e$ ratio in the simulation is set to 10:1.
+It can be observed that both the electron efficiency and pion rejection generally improve with increasing energy.
+For the Shashlik calorimeter, however, the electron efficiency decreases slightly at higher energies.
+This is because high-energy pions increasingly exhibit electromagnetic shower-like behavior, making them more difficult to distinguish from electrons and degrading particle identification performance.

+In realistic experimental conditions, as shown in Fig.~\ref{pie_ratio}, the $\pi/e$ ratio can reach magnitudes as high as $5 \times 10^{3}$, which further highlights the stringent requirements on PID performance.
+Several approaches can be pursued to improve the PID capability of the calorimeter system.
+First, further optimization of the calorimeter-based PID algorithms is necessary.
+Second, improvements at the detector design level, including the introduction of a preshower detector~\cite{preshower} and a longitudinally segmented readout scheme~\cite{segmented_shashlik}, can provide more detailed information on the early stage and longitudinal development of particle showers.
+Finally, effective particle identification also relies on the combined use of other PID detectors, such as Cherenkov and Time-of-Flight (TOF) systems.
+Such a multi-detector approach is particularly important for enhancing e/$\pi$ discrimination in the low-momentum region.